ricardomatias/computing_principles/week_2.md

 ## Testing

-Testing should be an integral part of programming and not a task to the at the end.
+Testing should be an integral part of programming and not a task to be done the at the end.

 ## Plotting